What’s in this article

 In Indonesia, do:

-• Show respect for the elderly and professionals held in high regard within the community
+• Show respect for the old people and professionals held in high regard within the community

 • Speak gently and have a calm demeanour